$L$-functions of Kloosterman sheaves: Properties of Kloosterman sheaves

 \begin{thm} The image of $I_{\bar \infty}$ under $\rho$ is isomorphic $G_{108}$, whose lower numbering filtration is given by

 \end{thm}

 \begin{proof}

-By \cite[11.5.1]{katz1988gauss}, the local monodromy group $D_0=\rho(\infty)$ satisfies the following conditions: \begin{itemize} \item[(a).] $D_0$ acts on $V=\Kl_3\mid_{\bar\eta_\infty}$ irreducibly, \item[(b).] $D_0$ admits no faithful $\bql$-linear representation of dimension smaller than $3$, \end{itemize}
+By \cite[Lem.\,1.19]{katz1988gauss}, the local monodromy group $D_0=\rho(\infty)$ satisfies the following conditions: \begin{itemize} \item[(a).] $D_0$ acts on $V=\Kl_3\mid_{\bar\eta_\infty}$ irreducibly, \item[(b).] $D_0$ admits no faithful $\bql$-linear representation of dimension smaller than $3$. \end{itemize}

 The groups of type (A) are abelian groups.
-As all irreducible representations are all one-dimensional, the image $D_0$ cannot be isomorphic to the groups of type (A) due to condition (a),

-The groups of type (B) are groups induced from subgroups of $\GL_2$, which admit faithful $\bql$-linear representations of dimension $2$.
-The image $D_0$ is not isomorphic to the groups of type (B) because of condition (b).
+As irreducible representations of abelian groups are all one-dimensional, the group $D_0$ cannot be isomorphic to the groups of type (A) due to condition (a).
+The groups of type (B) are groups induced from subgroups of $\GL_2$, which admit faithful $\bql$-linear representations of dimension $2$, which violates condition (b).

-Now assume that $D_0$ is of type (C) or type (D).
-In order to eliminate these possibilities, we will first establish the following lemma.